 Throughout all of this long-term travel, I carried only a 55L backpack and one personal item.

-In this post, I share my best packing tips and resources, as well as a complete list of what I pack in my bags.
+In this post, I share my best packing tips, resources, and a complete list of what I pack in my bags.

 If you have questions, ask me in the comments below!
 I personally respond to each one.

 Check this out for a quick, categorized list of the products in this post.